Andonome/aif/README.md

 # Adventures in Fenestra
 This is a campaign setting for the First Blood RPG.
 It has mostly-separated sections so that GMs can focus on the bits they want.

-...at least it will be once it's done.

 Current structure:

 ## Games Master Resources